rsnikhil/Experimental_RISCV_Feature_Model/README.md

     peruse the feature types to see how preconditions, constraints and defaults are expressed.

-    Note: currentlly contains many but not all features.
+    Note: currently contains many but not all features.

 - `RV32IMU.yaml` and `RV64IMAUS.yaml`: two sample particular feature lists
     for two particular implementations.